Eating nutritious food is important, but it can be tricky to do without spending a lot of money. Study these 52 tips for eating healthy on a budget!

 - Encourage Healthier Meetings

 How about sliced fruit instead of donuts?
 As a healthy-eating initiative, your company may even foot the bill for nutritious snacks.
+It's definitely easier to eat healthy on a budget when someone else pays for the healthy stuff.

 Tips for When You’re On the Go